-- 1. Area 1 consists of one vacant parcel in the Town of Westport and is identified as Tax Map Section 66, Subsection 4, Block 1, Lot 2.00 by Essex County Real Property Tax Services. - 2.
-Area 1 is bound in the east and north by the existing Hamlet boundary, which is the former Village of Westport boundary; on the west by the boundary of the Westport Sewer District Number #; and on the south by the centerline of Stevenson Road. - 3.
+- 1. Area 1 consists of one vacant parcel in the Town of Westport and is identified as Tax Map Section 66, Subsection 4, Block 1, Lot 2.00 by Essex County Real Property Tax Services. - Area 1 is bound in the east and north by the existing Hamlet boundary, which is the former Village of Westport boundary; and on the south by the centerline of Stevenson Road. - 3.
 The Natural Resources Conservation Service Soil Survey Geographic Database has identified Vergennes as the only soil series in Area 1.
 The Vergennes series consists of very deep, moderately well drained soils on lake plains in the Champlain Valley.
 Vergennes soils formed in clayey sediments deposited in still water.
 Depth to a root restrictive layer is greater than 60 inches.
 Water movement in the most restrictive layer is very low.
 Available water to a depth of 60 inches is moderate.
 A seasonal zone of water saturation is at 20 inches during January, February, March, April, May and December. - 4.
 The topography of the Area 1 ranges from flat to severely sloping.
 Slopes ranging from 0 to 3% comprise approximately 7% of the area.
 Generally, slopes in this range are free from most building and development limitations, although there may be problems associated with poor drainage.
 Slopes ranging from 3% to 8% comprise approximately 27% of the area.
 Slope in this range are relatively free of limitations due to topography and pose little or no environmental problems due to topography.
 Slopes ranging from 8% to 15% comprise approximately 43% of the area.
 Slopes in this range can pose moderate limitations for development which can be overcome with careful site design.
 Slopes ranging from 15% to 25% comprise approximately 20% of the area.
 Slopes in this range pose moderate-to-severe limitations for development which can be overcome, but at an expense to the developer, adjoining property owners, the local community and the environment.
 Slopes greater than 25% comprise approximately 4% of the area.
 Slopes in this range pose severe limitations for development. - 5.
 The primary hydrologic features in the subject area are two streams.
 Hoisington Brook forms the northern boundary of Area 1 and is classified as a C(t) stream by NYS Department of Environmental Conservation (NYS DEC).
 Class "C" waters are those best used for fish propagation, fish habitat and fishing.
 The "t" further indicates that it is designated trout water.
 An unnamed stream, which is a tributary of Hoisington Brook, flows north through the wetland on the eastern portion of the subject area.
 The unnamed stream is not classified by the NYS DEC.

 - 6. There are no known occurrences of rare, threatened or endangers species or key wildlife habitats in Area 1. - 7.
 Approximately 4.3 acres of wetlands exist within Area 1. - 8.
 Area 1 is visible from Stevenson Road and may be visible from Hoisington Brook. - 9.
-Area 1 is serviced by Stevenson Road, also known as County Route 44, hard-surfaced road which forms the southern boundary of Area 1. - 10.
+Area 1 is serviced by Stevenson Road, also known as County Route 44, hard-Surface road which forms the southern boundary of Area 1. - 10.
 A public water main runs along Stevenson Road, which provides public water access to Area 1. - 11.
 The Town of Westport has a public sewer system.
-On Month DD, YYYY, the Town of Westport completed the process of adding Area 1 into Sewer District Number #.
-The Town and DEC has confirmed that thesewer treatment system has adequate capacity to handle additional volume... - 12.
+The Sewer district is located adjacent to Area 1.
+Area 1 is not within the sewer district and not currently served by public sewer. - 12.
 Electric and telephone services are available to Area 1.